mariam-hussein/AI-Driven-Plant-Leaf-Disease-Diagnosis-and-Treatment-Recommendation/source_code/severity_estimation/prototype_based_severity_estimation/without_leaf_segmentation/README.md

 # Prototype-Based Severity Estimation (Without Leaf Segmentation)

+## Description

 This directory contains the implementation of the prototype-based disease severity estimation method without applying leaf segmentation.

 ## Method

-Healthy leaf images are directly processed using the trained hybrid CNN–Transformer classification model (EfficientNet-B0 + Swin-Tiny Transformer) to extract feature vectors.
+Healthy leaf images are directly processed using the trained CNN–Transformer fusion classification model to extract feature vectors.
 These feature vectors are averaged to construct a representative healthy prototype for each plant species.

-During inference, the input image is classified using the hybrid CNN–Transformer classification model.
-If the predicted class is healthy, the image is directly assigned to the **Healthy** severity level.
-Otherwise, the extracted feature vector is compared with the corresponding healthy prototype using cosine similarity.
+During inference, disease severity is estimated by comparing the extracted feature representation of the input image with the corresponding healthy prototype using cosine similarity.
 The resulting disease score is then mapped to a severity level according to the predefined severity thresholds.

 ## Contents

 - `build_prototypes.py` – Constructs healthy prototypes from the original healthy leaf images.
 - `prototype_severity_estimation.py` – Performs prototype-based disease severity estimation using the generated healthy prototypes.

 ## Output